WetHat/rss-tracker/test-vault/reference/Bluesky/Analysis ∣ Why Jack Dorsey gave up on Bluesky.md

 tags: [rss/Jack_Dorsey,rss/Artificial_Intelligence,rss/Computer_Science,rss/Technology,rss/Bluesky]
 ---
 > [!abstract] Analysis | Why Jack Dorsey gave up on Bluesky by Will Oremus - 2024-05-14T13:18:56.000Z
+> Happy Tuesday!
+If OpenAI’s latest model is so smart, why couldn’t it come up with a better name for itself than GPT-4o?
+Send news tips and catchier chatbot monikers to: will.oremus@washpost.com.
+Why Jack Dorsey gave up on Bluesky One of the more interesting spinoffs from Twitter, in the wake of Elon …
 >
 > ![image|1440x987](https://ic-cdn.flipboard.com/washingtonpost.com/4dab25eb545f2ed428c4cbcdb7414a382cdf66d0/_xlarge.jpeg)